 Add 6 ½ cups broth to the vegetables and spice mixture and bring to a gentle boil over high heat.
 Reduce heat to maintain a simmer, and let cook until the celery is completely soft, about 5 minutes.

-Step 6: Make cashew cream
+Step 6: Optional, Make cashew cream

 Meanwhile, puree cashews and the remaining 1 ½ cup of broth in a blender until as smooth as possible.
 Reserve 2 tablespoons of cashew mixture for garnish.
 Optionally you can use 3/4 cup heavy cream instead of the additional broth and cashews.